 Janna Nichols is REEF's Citizen Science Program Manager, working extensively with the Volunteer Fish Survey Project database, training programs, and volunteer teams.
 She coordinates REEF's social media and was also the creator of the popular REEF Fishinar (webinar) program.
 Although Janna officially joined REEF staff in 2010, she has been conducting surveys, teaching Fish ID classes and giving REEF presentations as a volunteer since 2000, and is based in Vancouver, Washington.
-Janna is passionate about underwater photography and marine life identification, and many of her photos appear in west coast marine life ID guides, publications, and online resources.
+Janna loves underwater photography and marine life identification, and many of her photos appear in west coast marine life ID guides, publications, and online resources.
 Her efforts were integral to the design and photography on REEF's many laminated fish identification cards.
-She has personally completed over 1000 REEF surveys and is an expert level REEF surveyor in the Pacific Coast and Tropical Western Atlantic regions.
-Janna is a PADI certified SCUBA instructor (retired), a past AAUS Scientific Diver and DSO, and the leader of REEF's Pacific Coast Advanced Assessment Team.
+She has personally completed over 1000 REEF surveys and is an expert level REEF surveyor in the Pacific Coast, Hawaii, Northeast US and Canada, and Tropical Western Atlantic regions.
+Janna is a PADI certified SCUBA instructor (retired), a past AAUS Scientific Diver and Dive Safety Officer, and the leader of REEF's Pacific Coast Advanced Assessment Team.
 In 2003, she received REEF's Volunteer of the Year award, in 2013 she received Dive News Network's Diver of the Year Award, and in 2015 she received the Golden Hamlet award from REEF.